sadmanca/aps105/README.md

 <hr style="border:4px solid #FFFF; margin: 30px 0 30px 0; "> </hr>

 # 29. STRUCTURES

+*Sidenote: sections 28. and 29. occurred in the same lecture and were split up for organization.
+Each section N from 29. onwards corresponds to the lecture number N-1 (e.g. 31 -> LEC 30).*

 ## 29.1.
 Structures
  Arrays allow us to define variables that can hold several data items of the type.